umple/umple.orion/README.md

 For more information on installing 3rd party jars to your local repository, see [Apache's documentation](https://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html).

 ### Building umple-orion-server
 The umple-orion-server only needs to be built.
 Docker will handle running the server.
 To build the server, `cd` to `umple-orion-server` and run `mvn package`.
-The server will be packaged at `target/umple-orion-server-*-jar-with-dependencies.jar`, where `*` is the version number.
+The server will be packaged to `target/umple-orion-server-jar-with-dependencies.jar`

-**Important:** If you are not using the Quick Setup, remove the version number from the file name, renaming the file to `umple-orion-server-jar-with-dependencies.jar`

 **Windows developers**: run `C:\path\to\mvn.cmd clean package` to build the server.
 For more information about running Maven on Windows, check [Apache's documentation](https://maven.apache.org/guides/getting-started/windows-prerequisites.html).